pmem/ndctl/ndctl-create-namespace.md

 Emit debug messages for the namespace creation process

 `-r; --region=`
-A *regionX* device name, or a region id number.
-The keyword *all* can be specified to carry out the operation on every region in the system, optionally filtered by bus id (see --bus= option).
+    A 'regionX' device name, or a region id number.
+The keyword 'all' can be specified to carry out the operation on every region in the system, optionally filtered by bus id (see --bus= option).

 `-b; --bus=`
 Enforce that the operation only be carried on devices that are attached to the given bus.
 Where *bus* can be a provider name or a bus id number.